chewjh1234/tp/docs/UserGuide.md

 **Q**: Do I need an active internet connection to use NUSCoursemates?<br>
 **A**: You can use NUSCoursemates offline, but you'll need an internet connection to download it to your device.

+**Q**: I think I found a _bug_!
+How should I report it?<br>
+**A**: Thank you for finding a bug!
+You can email us at _NUSCoursemates@gmail.com_, or make a report in our Github repository [here](https://github.com/AY2324S1-CS2103T-T17-4/tp/issues).
+Your contributions will make NUSCoursemates a better application for everyone.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous NUSCoursemates home folder.
+**A**: Install the application in the other computer.
+Afterwards, overwrite the empty data file it creates with the file that contains the data of your previous NUSCoursemates home folder.

 [Back to Table of Contents](#table-of-contents)